N.Y. attorney general alleges Trump’s business inflated property values, wealth statements

 In federal court in Upstate New York, an attorney for Trump and the Trump Organization filed a motion on Jan.
 10 asking that James be barred from proceeding with her civil probe while the same court hears the former president’s case against the state’s top law enforcement official.

-Trump and his company sued James in December, arguing that her pursuit is politically driven and a violation of his Constitutionally protected rights.
+Trump and his company sued James in December, arguing that her pursuit is politically driven and a violation of his constitutionally protected rights.

 In response to Trump’s lawsuit, James said the filing was a continuation in a series of delay tactics by Trump that would not succeed at curtailing progress in the matter.

-Last Monday, Trump attorney Alina Habba, who filed the lawsuit against James, went on the Newsmax cable channel to call James “viscous” and say it was time for the court to say “look, now we’re going to look into Letitia, we need to look into what she’s been up to and why she’s been doing it.”
+Trump attorney Alina Habba, who filed the lawsuit against James, went on the Newsmax cable channel on Jan.
+10 to call James “a sick person” and say it was time for the court to say, “Look, now we’re going to look into Letitia, we need to look into what she’s been up to and why she’s been doing it.”